sfimediafutures/MA_Peter-Kolbeinsen-Klingenberg/README.md

 ## Thesis code
-The folders ExperimentA, ExperimentB and ExperimentC contains the code used in this thesis, with some concepts of Bergens Tidende missing.
+The folders ExperimentA, ExperimentB and ExperimentC contains the code used in this thesis, with datasets and some concepts of Bergens Tidende missing.